Scerbakova/Scerbakova/README.md

 # Hello ✋
 # I am Regina, Front-End Developer.
-I really enjoy to learn something new end develop my coding skills.
+Here you can find my beginner level personal projects where I was learning some new framework or new languages.

 ## I have experience with:
 <div align="center">